Hartington, Nebraska

-Hartington is a city in Cedar County, Nebraska, United States.
+Hartington is a city in and the county seat of Cedar County, Nebraska, United States.
 The population was 1,514 at the 2020 census.

 History

 Hartington was platted in 1883, as a water stop on the railroad.
 It was named for Lord Hartington, who had then recently paid a visit to the U.S.

 Historic buildings

 Hartington includes a number of historic buildings.
-These include three brick structures on the National Register of Historic Places: the Prairie School Hartington City Hall and Auditorium (1921-1923), the Romanesque Revival Cedar County Courthouse (1890-1891), and the Colonial Revival Hartington Hotel (1917).
+These include three brick structures on the National Register of Historic Places: the Prairie School Hartington City Hall and Auditorium (1921–1923), the Romanesque Revival Cedar County Courthouse (1890–1891), and the Colonial Revival Hartington Hotel (1917).